jcanad3/author_similarity/README.md

 ## V2 - L1-TF-IDF Sampling
-The tf-idf scores for each word in each document are calculated then L1 normalized, forming a probability distribution across the words in the vocabulary.
+The tf-idf scores for each word in each document are calculated then L1 normalized, forming a probability distribution across the words in the vocabulary for each document.
 A total of 10,000 samples are drawn from each source.
 If the document has less than 10,000 words, then the sequences are padded with zeros to achieve the necessary length.

 ![V2 GloVe Visualization](https://github.com/jcanad3/author_similarity/blob/master/imgs/v2_glov_umap_embeddings.png)